 How to do judo throws

 How to do judo throws is something every beginner judoka wants to know.
-So here are seven tips to help you master every judo technique.
+Learning to throw comes with lots of practice.
+But here are seven key points to focus on to give you a head start.

 Judo moves – master them all!

 Yes, that’s right.
 These seven tips apply to all judo moves.
 And no matter, if you are a novice or advanced you can keep coming back to these key points.